David Dean - From Vietnam to 9/11, via the CIA

 My diary notes we went to the Sky Box that night, and I recall we had another important visitor to the stand the next day – a top-level British diplomat from Washington I think.
 It might be common for British ambassadors to visit such trade shows, but it happening a day after KSM’s London based billionaire financiers had stood on the same carpet is still of note.
 That night, Tuesday, Dave and my father went out for dinner with other unknown but important people.
 The exhibition wound down on the Wednesday, Nigel and Jerry flew home and in the evening my father took me to the restaurant he’d dined in the night before – the very exclusive Morton’s Steak House.
 Morton’s is, or was in the 1990s, a favourite CIA venue.
 If there was a celebration had by Dean and company after helping to furnish KSM’s front company with machine sales in Chicago, I think it occurred at Morton’s on Tuesday April 15, 1997.

 There was a celebration at the end of the week, on Friday 18 April.
 We shared a meal to celebrate my father’s birthday before going to Dean’s Sky Box for a last drink – there was Dean, his girlfriend Joanne, and a couple of their friends, Mario and Irene.
 There was someone already at the bar when we arrived – the only person there - a mysterious man sat at the far end of the bar.
 The only thing of note I remember about him is I was kept as far away from him as possible.
 As soon as we walked in I was guided to a plastic darts board by Mario and Irene, and kept there all night.
 Joanne joined the darts game after serving drinks, as Dean my father and the mysterious guy huddled at the far end of the bar deep in discussion.
 Joanne said his name was Baron, an old friend of Dave.
 I don’t know how far this goes but the only person named Baron I can find that Dave may have known from Vietnam was SOG veteran Robert 'Baron' Bechtoldt.
-The last time I clearly remember being with Dave was on the Thursday, when he introduced me to Bloody Mary cocktails at one of Chicago’s best hotel bars.
+The last time I clearly remember having a conversation with Dave was on the Thursday, when he introduced me to Bloody Mary cocktails at one of Chicago’s best hotel bars.
 That’s how I wish I could remember him, but I know too much and have too many questions that’ll never be answered now.
 How involved was he?
 Was he just a salesman with dubious contacts making a buck, or a real player, someone calling the shots?